 Occasional waxing or mild polishing of your Buick may be necessary to remove residue from the paint finish.
 You can get GM approved cleaning products from your dealer.
 (See "Appearance Care and Materials" in the Index.)
 Your Buick has a "basecoat/clearcoat" paint finish.
 The clearcoat gives more depth and gloss to the colored basecoat.
+Always use waxes and polishes that are non-abrasive and made for a basecoat/clearcoat paint finish.

-Machine compounding or aggressive polishing on a basecoat/clearcoat paint finish may dull the finish or leave swirt marks.
+Machine compounding or aggressive polishing on a basecoat/clearcoat paint finish may dull the finish or leave swirl marks.